Ryan-L-UK/HeartOfWinter/Sources/Downtime/Downtime 2.md

 ### Week 3

 You approach the third week and decide that you have been in the city enough and make your way out to the forest where you stayed before.
 The route is familiar and safe, all be it with some traces of snow here and there.
-You are even able to find the exact spot you were before, although last time the weather was far nice and a shelter wasn’t needed.
-You even find your picture still remains nailed to the tree where you left it.
+After a short time you are even able to find the exact spot you were before, although a look at the remains of your camp fire suggest it has been used recently by someone or something.
+A look around the area and you are even able to find your picture still remains nailed to the tree where you left it.
 The ink has run in places due to the weather, but overall, it still looks as good as the day you drove a nail right through the centre of it.
 For some reason…

 <br>